chef/go-chef-cli/README.md

 ### Usage

-To use as go-knife the package import it in your `*.go` code
+To use as go-cgef-cli the package import it in your `*.go` code
 ```go
 import "github.com/chef/go-chef-cli"